Phoenix1153/ViT_OOD_generalization/README.md

 # Out-of-distribution Generalization Investigation on Vision Transformers
-This repository contains PyTorch evaluation code for [Delving Deep into the Generalization of Vision Transformers under Distribution Shifts](https://arxiv.org/abs/2106.07617).
+This repository contains PyTorch evaluation code for _CVPR 2022_ accepted paper [Delving Deep into the Generalization of Vision Transformers under Distribution Shifts](https://arxiv.org/abs/2106.07617).

 ## A Quick Glance of Our Work
 <p align="middle">